Maryland women race past Mount St. Mary’s 98-45 in NCAAs

 BIG PICTURE

 Mount St. Mary’s: Leading scorer Kendall Bresee struggled, going 0 for 10 and scoring five points.
-Meanwhile, league tourney MVP Rebecca Lee was saddle with early foul trouble and scored seven points.
+Meanwhile, Lee, the league tourney MVP, was saddled with early foul trouble.

 Maryland: The Terrapins are now 9-0 against the Mount, which is located 70 miles away. … The Terps will have someone that can keep up with them in their next outing against Alabama.
-The Crimson Tide topped North Carolina 80-71 as point guard Jordan Lewis scored 32 pints with 11 rebounds and eight assists.
+The Crimson Tide topped North Carolina 80-71 as point guard Jordan Lewis scored 32 points with 11 rebounds and eight assists. … Maryland is now 16-0 in the first round under Frese.

 More AP women’s college basketball coverage: https://apnews.com/hub/womens-college-basketball